wlai-lp/node-jose/README.md

 i used the site over to generate a jwe, then copy the jwe string here to jwe.txt ran `node jose-decrpt.js` and got console output of correct payload

+if you use java-nimbus to generate a TU mark JWE, you can use jose-decrypt.js to decrpt keep in mind that he sign the jwt and encrypt it as its payload so the payload has to be  decoded to see the json string

 ```
 npm run devbuild